Hyundai ix35 (China)

-The Hyundai ix35 is a compact crossover SUV produced by Beijing Hyundai while the predecessing Hyundai Tucson was sold in China alongside as a cheaper alternative next to the Hyundai ix35 (international second generation Hyundai Tucson).
+The Hyundai ix35 is a compact SUV produced by Beijing Hyundai while the predecessing Hyundai Tucson was sold in China alongside as a cheaper alternative next to the Hyundai ix35 (international second generation Hyundai Tucson).
 The ix35 name was introduced by Hyundai in 2009 with the launch of the second generation Tucson crossover, but only outside South Korea and North America.
 From 2015, with the introduction of the third generation model, the model was again sold as the Tucson.
 In China, Beijing Hyundai kept the ix35 as an independent model, due to its high demand.
 As a result, the Tucson and ix35 crossovers were sold alongside in the same market.

 First generation (LM; 2010)

 The first generation Chinese market Hyundai ix35 was the same as the European version (known by the project name LM) unveiled at the 2009 Frankfurt Motor Show and commenced production in April 2010.

 A facelift was launched in August 2013 with the updated design being the same version sold in South Korea, while different from the rest of the world.
 Price of the post-facelift first generation ix35 starts at 149,800 yuan and ends at 222,800 yuan in China.
-Engines powering the ix35 in China is a 160hp 2.0-liter Nu engine and a 170hp 2.4-liter Theta engine.
+Engines powering the ix35 in China is a 160 hp 2.0-liter Nu engine and a 170 hp 2.4-liter Theta engine.